Methods to collect Quantitative Data cvr

 Mail/Postal Questionnaire:

-In a mail questionnaire, the survey is mailed to the members of a sample population.
-The mail survey packet includes an explanation about the type of research and reason and the company detail, return address, and the questionnaire itself.
+A more traditional yet viable approach involves mailing surveys to a targeted sample population.
+The mail survey packet typically includes an explanatory cover letter detailing the research type, purpose, company details, return address, and the questionnaire itself.

 2. Interviews